 The challenge, as with any new technology, is to implement access controls in such a way that least impedes the productivity of users.
 Employees won’t tolerate methods that are too disruptive.
 They will find ways to circumvent security controls and access resources more conveniently.
 Without this sensibility it not only slows down adoption, it can bring it to a screeching halt!

 Therefore flexibility is needed for any 2FA solution.
 Administrators may want to avoid prompting the user for 2FA each time they log in.
 A great way to do this is to do improve identity assurance with contextual controls.
 Transparent to the end-user they make use of environment information to further verify all users’ claimed identity but don’t impede on employee productivity.
 Contextual factors can include location, machine, time, session type and number of simultaneous sessions.

-Effective access management solutions provides organizations the ability to seamlessly secure logins to their entire Windows Active Directory network.
-It allows business to continue as normal but with the scrutiny and control necessary to automatically shut down suspicious activity at the point of entry.
+Effective MFA and access management solutions offer seamless, secure logins to their entire Windows Active Directory network.
+So business continues as usual, but IT gets the clarity and control necessary to automatically shut down suspicious activity at the point of entry.